 4. Pose for obligatory selfies in Millennium Park

 No family trip to Chicago would be complete without a visit to Millennium Park.
 The park is home to the famous Cloud Gate sculpture (aka The Chicago Bean), Crown Fountain, the Lurie Garden, and Jay Pritzker Pavilion.
 If you’re planning a teenage trip to Chicago, you’ll want to include these spots.
 All of these provide beautiful backdrops for Chicago selfies.
 Adjacent to the park is Maggie Daley Park, a 20 acre park with a playground, climbing wall, mini golf, tennis courts, and a skating ribbon.
-Teens are never too old to explore the park!
+In Chicago teens are never too old to explore the park!

 5. Try an Escape Room

 There are several Escape Rooms in downtown Chicago.
 Typically each challenge requires “teams” to solve a themed puzzle in a set amount of time (usually an hour).
 Not only is this a fun way to spend time as a family, it’s exciting to race against the clock and see if you have what it takes to solve the clues.
-This is a fun thing to do in Chicago with tweens and teens!
+An escape game is a fun thing to do in Chicago with tweens and teens!

 6. Head up high for the ultimate Chicago views at 360 CHICAGO or the Skydeck

 There are two different ways to see the city from some of the tallest buildings in downtown.
 360 CHICAGO is located 1000 feet above Michigan Avenue in the John Hancock building, some 94 floors above street level.
 Thrill seekers will love TILT, the moving platform that literally “tilts” riders away from the building in a glass enclosed box for a view unlike any other.

 Skydeck is located on the 103rd floor of the Willis tower, the tallest building in the Western Hemisphere.
-This is where visitors come for the “Ledge”, glass boxes that extend outside of the building providing 360 degree views of the city.
+This Chicago observation deck is where visitors come for the “Ledge”, glass boxes that extend outside of the building providing 360 degree views of the city.
 It’s not for the faint of heart, but it’s definitely one of the fun things to do in Chicago with a teenager.

 7. See how Chicago was built on an Architecture River Cruise